Six Practical Ways to Make Your B2B Marketing More Personalized

 It’s also possible to make your B2B company look interesting on social media.
 Much like videos, the best way to do this is to simply look more human by starting social conversations.

 One of the best places to start those conversations is on LinkedIn.
-Most B2B businesses focus there exclusively because it’s tailor-made for linking businesses with other businesses.
+Most B2B marketing strategies focus there exclusively because it’s tailor-made for linking businesses with other businesses.
 If you don’t already have a LinkedIn page, you need to start one now.
 These give other businesses a way to find out exactly what your expertise is and what kind of products you offer.

 To further prove your expertise, it’s smart to take part in LinkedIn Groups.
 It’s easy to get started there because you can find industry experts, peers, and prospects all in one place.